-- 2. These requirements do not apply to contracts falling under the scope of the Modified Guaranteed Annuity Model Regulation (#255); however, they do apply to contracts listed above that include one or more subaccounts containing features similar in nature to those contained in modified guaranteed annuities (MGAs) (e.g., market value adjustments). - 3.
-Separate account products that guarantee an index and do not offer GMDBs or VAGLBs are excluded from the scope of these requirements.
+- 2. These requirements do not apply to contracts falling under the scope of VM-A-255: Modified Guaranteed Annuities; however, they do apply to contracts listed above that include one or more subaccounts containing features similar in nature to those contained in modified guaranteed annuities (MGAs) (e.g., market value adjustments). - 3.
+Separate account contracts that guarantee an index and do not offer GMDBs or VAGLBs are excluded from the scope of these requirements.

-Guidance Note: Current VAGLBs include Guaranteed Minimum Accumulation Benefits, Guaranteed Minimum Income Benefits, Guaranteed Minimum Withdrawal Benefits, Guaranteed Lifetime Withdrawal Benefits and Guaranteed Payout Annuity Floors.
+Guidance Note: Current VAGLBs include GMABs, hybrid and traditional GMIBs, lifetime and non-lifetime GMWBs, and GPAFs.
 These requirements will be applied to future variations on these designs and to new guarantee designs.